ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ## TL;DR

-**What**: Murmur is a tool that copies your Twitter archive to Bluesky with the threading, timestamps, quote-posts, and media intact.
+**What**: Hivesong is a tool that copies your Twitter archive to Bluesky with the threading, timestamps, quote-posts, and media intact.
 A "pump" that turns a flat export back into a navigable graph.
 Built in TypeScript on top of Community Archive (the public Twitter archive) and the AT Protocol.

 **Why**: For people who use Twitter as a research notebook (a "memex"), the archive isn't just content; it's a cognitive prosthesis built up over a decade.
 Twitter's broken export and the disappearance of accounts is destroying that work.
-Murmur preserves it on infrastructure the user controls.
+Hivesong preserves it on infrastructure the user controls.

 **Who**: UltimApe (~150,000 tweets across a decade of public research) and a developer collaborator.
 Open from day one.
 The MIT-licensed core is what's being built; if the project goes well, an AGPL service layer may eventually be added to fund continued development.